rc2754/ezVolcano/README.md

 # ezVolcano
 Shiny R app for charting interactive volcano plots.
 Most aesthetic settings are customizable.
-Click on datapoints to add/remove annotation labels; drag them around to reposition.
-Additionally, you can add labels with the batch input button or the selectizeInput.
+Click on data points to add/remove annotation labels, which can be repositioned by dragging.

-The annotation labels and aesthetic settings can be saved and reloaded for later use.

-Use the camera button on the Plotly toolbar to export as .PNG file.

 Online version is available here: